McKillroy/hpx_snippets/docs/_sources/macros_for_components_and_actions.rst.txt

     *Undocumented*

-**Note:** These macros after a chain of macros finally lead to HPX_DECLARE_ACTION_2 which ends up with a simple struct declaration where tzhe name depends on the parameters:
+**Note:** These macros after a chain of macros finally lead to HPX_DECLARE_ACTION_2 which ends up with a simple struct declaration where the name depends on the parameters:

 .. code-block:: C++